NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securitytags.md

 - **Security Issues**: If non-admin users can delete, check `SecurityFilterChain` and `@EnableGlobalMethodSecurity`.
 - **Database Errors**: Ensure the `registrations` table matches the `Registration` entity and that `hibernate.hbm2ddl.auto=validate` doesn’t fail.
 - **Repository Errors**: Confirm `RegistrationRepositoryJPA` is correctly wired with `@Qualifier("registrationRepositoryJPA")`.

-### Next Steps
-- If you need assistance implementing the ACL section or `BusinessHoursVoter`, let me know.
-- If you have the `Registration` entity or other related code, sharing them can ensure full compatibility.
-- Confirm if any additional updates are needed for your project or lesson plan.